joycedaiyt/UW-Link/README.md

 ```

 You can hit any of the endpoints with an HTTP client like Postman.
 If you have any questions, ping me.

-## Authentication
-There is a great guide for setting up authentication with Flask here: https://testdriven.io/blog/web-authentication-methods/

-I would recommend looking at the token-based authentication.